galenseilis/DESimpy/README.md

 # Design

 - Avoid performance overhead of coroutines.
-- Do not change the past (i.e. event log should not be changed during simulation).
 - Event schedule ordering is purely temporal order of events elapsing.
 - Built-in event logging.
     - Can be turned off for better performance.